AdamSobieski/Narratology/Content/Automata.md

 ## Casting Automata and Other Navigables to Different Types

-A variety of extension methods for casting navigables to different types, i.e., `Cast<...>()`, can be developed, some involving wrappers.
+A variety of extension methods for casting navigables to different types, i.e., `Cast<...>()`, can be developed, many involving wrappers.